 Although fear can be destabilizing, it can also serve as a positive motivator for change.
 Unresolved fear can act as a paralytic agent that can force us into stagnation or lead us to the uncomfortable feeling of being “stuck”.
 When we are feeling stuck, we remain in a fixed position, we cannot move backwards, nor will we have the opportunity to progress forward.
-Fear has the ability to consume our thoughts, creating self-doubt, rendering us unable to fully confront or process our feeling appropriately.
+Fear has the ability to consume our thoughts, creating self-doubt, rendering us unable to fully confront or process our feelings appropriately.

 Divorce is one of the most frightening, confusing, depressing, and anxiety-invoking experiences one can ever experience in life.
-Divorce is associated with an increase in depression -- people experience loss of partner, hopes and dreams, and lifestyle.
+Divorce is associated with an increase in depression – people experience loss of partner, hopes and dreams, and lifestyle.
 The decision to end a relationship can be traumatic, chaotic, and filled with contradictory emotions.
-There are also specific feelings, attitudes, and dynamics associated with whether one is in the role of the initiator or the receiver of the decision to breakup.
+There are also specific feelings, attitudes, and dynamics associated with whether one is in the role of the initiator or the receiver of the decision to break up.

 Dating after a breakup or divorce can be a difficult decision to make, a decision that should not be entered into lightly.
 The decision to date after a divorce is a personal decision to make, one that should not be prompted or insisted upon by friends and family.
 Healthy dating requires openness, flexibility, and self-confidence to ensure better dating outcomes.
 Those who are not comfortable with themselves and their direction in life will find it extremely difficult, or almost impossible, to find happiness with someone else.

-Make sure you are dating for the “right reasons”.
-Ensure you are not dating to avoid being alone, are uncomfortable being alone, or you are trying to fit within some time frame of when you “should be” dating.
+- Make sure you are dating for the right reasons.
+Ensure you are not dating to avoid being alone, are uncomfortable being alone, or you are trying to fit within some time frame of when you “should” be dating.

-Ensure you have fully processed and resolved any underlying issues regarding your former spouse and the divorce.
+- Ensure you have fully processed and resolved any underlying issues regarding your former spouse and the divorce.

-Accept yourself as an individual, no longer as part of a couple.
+- Accept yourself as an individual, no longer as part of a couple.

-Identify and accept dating practices may have changed during the time you were married, so you will need to adapt to the changes.
+- Identify and accept dating practices may have changed during the time you were married, so you will need to adapt to the changes.

-Dating can be scary.
+- Dating can be scary.
 Allow yourself to explore any and all fears surrounding dating, the dissolution of the marriage, and any betrayal that may have led to the divorce.

-Avoid negative thinking or ruminating about past failed relationships.
+- Avoid negative thinking or ruminating about past failed relationships.

-Determine your dating/love intention, i.e., are you interested in casual dating, or dating with the opportunity for long term and commitment.
+- Determine your dating/love intention, i.e., are you interested in casual dating, or dating with the opportunity for long term and commitment.

-Explore multiple dating options to increase your options, i.e., blind dates, online, dates arranged by friends or family, etc.
+- Explore multiple dating options to increase your options, i.e., blind dates, online, dates arranged by friends or family, etc.

-Do not beat your date over the head with what went wrong in your prior relationships or marriage.
+- Do not beat your date over the head with what went wrong in your prior relationships or marriage.

-Keep in mind not all dating experiences will become romantic relationships, as you will find that you have more of a social connection than a romantic connection.
+- Keep in mind not all dating experiences will become romantic relationships, as you will find that you have more of a social connection than a romantic connection.
 If a dating relationship does not turn into a romantic relationship, you may have acquired a new friend.

-Like most negative things in life, negative experiences can be turned into a positive.
+Like most negative things in life, negative experiences can be turned into positive ones.
 Following a divorce, former spouses can use their divorce as an opportunity for personal growth and maturity.
 Former partners can take inventory of their life, mistakes and all, and devote time and energy to discovering who they are, what they want for their future, and who they want to spend the remainder of their lives with.